A Character Development Writing Exercise

 Feel inspired?
 Share your story below.

-Get your creative juices flowing with these similar creative writing exercises.
+Get your creative juices flowing with these similar writing prompts.